-24 years ago Mikel Lovina left his home in Ubay, Pulupandan for the last time.
-Though a tragic accident snuffed life out of him that day, Mikel has been kept alive these past nine years through the #MikelLovinaJamborun which converts kilometers run by participants into different gifts of love for impoverished children in the country.
-Because of Covid restrictions, many events this year and last have had to be canceled but when love is strong, nothing–not even Covid–can stand in its way.
+24 years ago, Mikel Lovina left his home in Ubay, Pulupandan for the last time.
+Sadly, a tragic accident snuffed the life out of him that day.
+However, Mikel’s family keeps his memory alive by sharing blessings in his name.
+In 2013, they started the Mike Lovina Jamborun which converts kilometers run into different gifts of love for impoverished children in the country.
+In 2018, the Lovina family began partnering with NVC for the Jamborun.

 The combined efforts of the donors and runners raised enough funds for enough MingoMeals to feed 320 malnourished children daily for six months.
 On March 4, the first 70 of these children began their nutrition protocol in Mikel’s hometown.
 It was as if Mikel had come back home.

 The distribution of the remaining Mingo Meals to other communities will continue later in the year.
 Click on the link to find out more about the 9th Mikel Lovina Jamborun: https://www.nvcfoundation-ph.org/jamborun2021/